This is a retired product.

-To reset the OpenWrt-Yun distribution to its default state, press the WiFi reset button for at least 30 seconds.
+To reset the OpenWrt-Yun distribution to its default state, press the WiFi reset button (WLAN RST) for at least 30 seconds.
 The board reverts to the original settings: like just taken out of the box or to the latest update of the OpenWRT image you have reflashed before.
 Among other things, this removes all installed files and network settings.

 Since the Yún does not have a dedicated chip to handle serial communication, it means that the serial port is virtual -- it's a software routine, both on your operating system, and on the board itself.
 Just as your computer creates an instance of the serial port driver when you plug in any Arduino, the 32u4 creates a serial instance whenever it runs its bootloader.
 The board is an instance of USB's Connected Device Class (CDC) driver.